By the end of this section, you will be able to:

 Calculating Break-Even Analysis

 Consider the break-even analysis tool.
 Using the same contribution margin provided ($8/pizza), calculate the break-even point if we chose a more expensive city.
-How many pizzas would we need to see if our fixed costs were $5,000 a month?
+How many pizzas would we need to sell each month to break even if our fixed costs were $5,000 a month?
 What if they were $10,000 a month?